JelmenGuhlke/jguhlke/content/en/_index.md

 *sustainable coding and more*

 This website is first and foremost for my personal joy and education.
-I am an ethusiastic software developer based in Berlin with roots in the Java ecosphere.
+I am an enthusiastic software developer based in Berlin with roots in the Java eco-sphere.

 Besides of my work and projects as a developer, I am committed as an volunteer for the [ecogood](https://www.ecogood.org/) movement - with the strongly believe,